gentoosiast/nodejs2023Q2-service/README.md

 7. Run Prisma ORM migrations: `npm run prisma:migrate:dev`

-8. Everything should be ready and now you can run tests with `npm t` and check final size of application image with `docker images`
+8. Everything should be ready and now you can run authentication tests `npm run test:auth` and check out logs written by custom logger in `./logs/` folder

 ## Available .env settings